Different tenants face different insurance choices. That’s why you need a different kind of insurance team.

 But within each of those three categories, there are variables.

 For example, will your renter’s insurance cover possessions you take outside your home, like a laptop you leave in your car?
 Or a friend’s property they let you borrow?

 What happens if there’s a power outage or your refrigerator breaks down?
 Will all the spoiled food be covered?

-What abut damage caused by bugs, rodents, and other pests?
+What about damage caused by bugs, rodents, and other pests?

 Will you have expensive jewelry, antiques, high-end appliances, or expensive electronic equipment on the premises?
 Basic renters policies cover them only up to relatively low limits, so you may need to buy additional endorsements.

 Got a roommate?
-Is it better for you both to share a joint renters policy, where you split both the premiums and any payouts?
-Or for each of you to have a separate policies that cost more with higher premiums and full payouts?
+Is it better for you both to share a joint renters’ policy, where you split both the premiums and any payouts?
+Or for each of you to have a separate policy that costs more with higher premiums and full payouts?